19hours/sg-statutes/Acts/Hazardous Waste (Control of Export, Import and Transit) Act.md

 (g) to require any person in or on the place or the relevant person to —

-(i) answer any question put by the Director or the authorised officer; and
+(i) answer any question put by the Director-General or the authorised officer; and

+[Act 6 of 2020 wef 01/04/2020]

-(ii) produce any books, records or documents requested by the Director or the authorised officer;
+(ii) produce any books, records or documents requested by the Director-General or the authorised officer;

+[Act 6 of 2020 wef 01/04/2020]

-(h) to take into or onto the place such equipment and materials as the Director or the authorised officer requires for the purpose of exercising any power in relation to the place.
+(h) to take into or onto the place such equipment and materials as the Director-General or the authorised officer requires for the purpose of exercising any power in relation to the place.

+[Act 6 of 2020 wef 01/04/2020]

-(2) If the Director or an authorised officer enters or boards the searchable place and finds anything (referred to in this section as the evidence) that may afford evidence of the commission of an offence under this Act, the following provisions shall have effect:
+(2) If the Director-General or an authorised officer enters or boards the searchable place and finds anything (referred to in this section as the evidence) that may afford evidence of the commission of an offence under this Act, the following provisions shall have effect:

-(a) the Director or the authorised officer may seize the evidence;
+(a) the Director-General or the authorised officer may seize the evidence;

+[Act 6 of 2020 wef 01/04/2020]

-(b) the Director or the authorised officer may keep the evidence pending an order of court in regard to the disposal thereof made under this Act, or, if a prosecution for an offence under this Act in the commission of which the evidence may have been used or otherwise involved is instituted within that period, until the completion of the proceedings for the offence and of any appeal from the decision in relation to the proceedings;
+(b) the Director-General or the authorised officer may keep the evidence pending an order of court in regard to the disposal thereof made under this Act, or, if a prosecution for an offence under this Act in the commission of which the evidence may have been used or otherwise involved is instituted within that period, until the completion of the proceedings for the offence and of any appeal from the decision in relation to the proceedings;

+[Act 6 of 2020 wef 01/04/2020]

-(c) if the evidence is a book, record or document, while the Director or the authorised officer has possession of the book, record or document, the Director or the authorised officer shall allow the book, record or document to be inspected at any reasonable time by a person who would be entitled to inspect it if it were not in the possession of the Director or the authorised officer.
+(c) if the evidence is a book, record or document, while the Director-General or the authorised officer has possession of the book, record or document, the Director-General or the authorised officer shall allow the book, record or document to be inspected at any reasonable time by a person who would be entitled to inspect it if it were not in the possession of the Director-General or the authorised officer.

+[Act 6 of 2020 wef 01/04/2020]

 (3) A person who refuses or fails, without reasonable excuse, to comply with a requirement made under subsection (1)(d) or (g) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 12 months or to both.

 (4) It is a reasonable excuse for a person to refuse or fail to answer a question or produce a document if answering the question, or producing the document, might tend to incriminate the person.

+[Act 6 of 2020 wef 01/04/2020]

 ### Production of Basel permits or special permits and orders

-33\.—(1) This section shall apply if the Director or an authorised officer has reasonable grounds for suspecting that a person (referred to in this section as the suspected person) —
+33\.—(1) This section shall apply if the Director-General or an authorised officer has reasonable grounds for suspecting that a person (referred to in this section as the suspected person) —

 (a) intends to import or export hazardous or other waste;